ember-learn/ember-cli-addon-docs/tests/dummy/app/pods/docs/quickstart/template.md

 `localhost:4200/docs` to enjoy your brand new documentation website.

-8. **Create more pages.** To add more doc pages simply follow the same steps as used for the `Usage` page in above instructions:
+8. **Create more pages.** To add more doc pages simply follow the same steps as used for the `Usage page in above examples`:

   - create a docs subroute
   - add a corresponding navigation item to the `docs` template